loup-brun/site-colloque-anthologie-2022/content/schedule.en.md

     - speaker : "Giuseppe CELANO (Universität Leipzig Institute of Computer Science)" subject : "*Opera Graeca Adnotata*: an open source corpus for annotated Ancient Greek texts." abstract : |
-        This contribution aims to present the *Opera Graeca Adnotata* (OGA) corpus.
+        This contribution aims to present the Opera Graeca Adnotata (OGA) corpus.
 OGA provides morphosyntactic annotations for most Ancient Greek texts of the Perseus Digital Library.
 More precisely, OGA contains 489 annotated files (6,488,472 tokens and 347,517 sentences).
-In order for the corpus to be scalable, annotations in OGA are standoff following the PAULA XML formalism.
+In order for the corpus to be scalable, annotations in OGA are following PAULA XML formalism.
 Currently, the OGA corpus represents the largest open source annotated resource for Ancient Greek, in that both texts and the attached annotations can be freely queried and reused under a CC BY-NC 4.0 licence. biography : |
-        Giuseppe Celano's academic profile is situated at the very interface between humanities (linguistics and classics) and computer science. he started his academic career as a classicist, with a focus on the study of Ancient Greek and Latin grammar.
-He earned his PhD in Classical Philology in 2008, with a thesis on word order in Plato's Phaedo.
-He was a research fellow for a German-Italian research project on argument structure in Ancient Greek and Yucatec Maya, run at the University of Erfurt and Pavia, in 2012-2013.
-Subsequently, in late 2013, he joined the Humboldt Chair of Digital Humanities at Leipzig University to work on the treebank of Ancient Greek and Latin.
-In April 2018, he joined the Natural Language Processing group of Leipzig University, where he worked until September 2018 on a DFG (Deutsche Forschungsgemeinschaft) project on actionality classes and coding asymmetries.
-In the same Institute, he has been an independent DFG researcher since October 2018, working on annotation of Ancient Greek and Latin data. venue : "Online"
+        Giuseppe Celano’s academic profile is at the intersection between humanities (linguistics and classics) and computer science.
+He started his academic career as a classicist, with a focus on the study of Ancient Greek and Latin grammar.
+He earned his PhD in Classical Philology in 2008, with a thesis on word order in Plato’s Phaedo.
+He was a research fellow for a German-Italian research project on the structure of the argument in Ancient Greek and Yucatec Mayan, run at the University of Erfurt and Pavia, from 2012-2013.
+Subsequently, in late 2013, he joined the Humboldt Chair of Digital Humanities at Leipzig University to work on Ancient Greek and Latin treebanks.
+In April 2018, he joined the Natural Language Processing Group of Leipzig University, where he worked until September 2018 on a DFG (Deutsche Forschungsgemeinschaft) project on actionality classes and coding asymmetries.
+In the same Institute, he has been an independent DFG researcher since October 2018, working on the annotation of Ancient Greek and Latin data. venue : "Online"
       time : "1.00 PM"